m4xshen/smartcolumn.nvim/README.md

 A Neovim plugin hiding your colorcolumn when unneeded.

-## ⚙️ Functions
+## ⚙️ Features

-- The colorcolumn is hidden as default, but it appears after one of lines in the file exceeds the `colorcolumn` value you set.
+The colorcolumn is hidden as default, but it appears after one of lines in the scope exceeds the `colorcolumn` value you set.

-- The colorcolumn is hidden in the filetypes in `disabled_filetypes`.
+You can:
+- hide colorcolumn for specific filetype
-- You can set custom colorcolumn value for different filetype.
+- set custom colorcolumn value for different filetype
+- specify the scope where the plugin should work

 ## 📦 Installation